CDD disclosure questions are not about memorizing a paragraph. They are about spotting a trigger.

 Main warning: taxes or assessments

-What a CDD Is
+What a CDD is

 A Community Development District is a special-purpose local government structure used to finance and manage certain public facilities and services.
 For exam purposes, you do not need to become a public-finance expert.